Geraldine, New Zealand: Agricultural

 The agricultural industry is at the heart of the local economy.
 In the 1960s sheep farming was the most common type of farming with some mixed farming (including wheat), dairy farming, and market gardening also present.
 While there has been a substantial increase in dairy farms in the region over the last twenty years, there are still large sectors involved in the cropping, deer, sheep and beef.
 Many small local businesses service the needs of the surrounding agricultural industry.
 Large agricultural processing facilities operate in the area include Fonterra's Clandeboye facility and Barkers of Geraldine as well as numerous smaller industrial operations.
 Geraldine is also home to Barker's of Geraldine which both grows the fruit and produces jams, chutney, sauces, syrups and blackcurrant juice from it.

 Tourism

-Geraldine is the gateway for many international and domestic tourists on their way from Christchurch down to the Mackenzie Country, the Southern Lakes District or the popular tourist destinations of Queenstown and Wānaka.
+Geraldine sits on the highway many international and domestic tourists take on their way from Christchurch to the Mackenzie Country, Lake Tekapo, or the popular tourist destinations of Queenstown and Wānaka.
 There are numerous cafes, restaurants and shops which cater for tourists all year round.
 The town is also home to various tourist operators which showcase the local natural environment such as rafting, horse trekking and tours.